 3. Based on the above no funds other than that necessary for the operation of a district will be expended on repairs and alterations to subchasers.

 4. When a subchaser in active service is in need of extensive repairs and there is available in the district another vessel in operative condition to take her place, the one in poor condition should be laid up, and report made to the Navy Department.

 5. The Department desires to sell such subchasers as are not actually required for Navy use as soon as possible.
 To this end Commandants concerned will report the numbers of the subchaers no longer needed, to the Navy Department, in order that active steps may be taken to effect the sale.

-6. As a general policy submarine chasers permanently operating south of 39° North Latitude should be protected against the action of the Teredo by copper sheathing the hulls.
+6. As a general policy submarine chasers permanently operating south of 39° North Latitude2 should be protected against the action of the Teredo3 by copper sheathing the hulls.